Accident Lawyer

 Establishing Liability in a Failure to Stop Bicycle Accident Case

-Failing to stop at a red light or stop sign is a clear violation of traffic laws and a breach of a driver’s duty to exercise reasonable care.
+Failing to stop at a red light or stop sign is a clear violation of traffic laws and a breach of a driver’s duty of care, which constitutes negligence.
 When drivers disregard traffic signals, they can be held liable for the bicycle accident and the resulting medical expenses.

 Evidence used to establish liability includes: